 The licensing of binary options in the United Kingdom is basically in limbo.
 The UK Gambling Commission does not regulate binary option brokers because they feel it is a financial product like Forex and Spread betting.

 In December 2015, the FCA was given the authority to regulate binary option brokers, but never actually implemented anything.
 They do not even have guidelines of what the license requirements would be.
 Rumor has it that they will start issuing licenses to binary options brokers in 2018.

-We know of only two FCA licensed brokers who offer binary options.
+We know of only two FCA licensed forex brokers who offer binary options.